ivankatliarchuk/ivankatliarchuk/README.md

 **How I do Pull Request Reviews**
 - Code Quality: Ensuring the code is clean, efficient, and follows project standards.
-- Simplicity: Ensuring each PR addresses a single purpose, such as refactoring, implementing a new feature, or adding tests.
-Focused changes are easier to review, test, and release.
+- Simplicity: Ensuring each PR addresses a single purpose, such as refactoring, implementing a new feature, or adding tests and etc. Focused changes are easier to review, test, and release.
 This make reviews faster to review and approve.
 - Good Test Coverage: Adding or updating tests is key to keeping the codebase stable and future-proof.

 If you not agree, someone else could approve your code.